Mchan2003/routing-visualizer/README.md

 # Routing Visualizer

-An interactive C++ graph visualization tool for exploring classic routing and spanning tree algorithms.
+An interactive C++ graph visualization tool for exploring classic routing and spanning tree algorithms built as part of **CMPE 130 - Advanced Algorithm Design** at San Jose State University.
 Build weighted graphs interactively, then watch Dijkstra's shortest path, Prim's MST, and Kruskal's MST render in a real-time SFML window — with results highlighted directly on the graph.

 ---